Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Project status

 Missing features für v.
-2.4.2 :
+2.4.3 :
 - Problem refreshing the avatar list in the project list.
 (You must use the F5 key)
-- Multi-user real-time refresh problem for project and user modifications.
-(Websocket)

 ## ✅ Questions / Answers